Sign-up for 10% OFF your first order 🔐

 Is clothing overkill?

-One of the most surprising facts in my locker is that a standard, white cotton t-shirt provides the equivalent protection to an SPF 5 sun cream.
 If the sun was strong on a given day, your skin could burn through that particular t-shirt.
 And if the t-shirt gets wet, the protection level drops even lower.
 All of this is according to The Skin Cancer Foundation.

 An agency in Australia spotted this in the late 90s and standardised the concept.
 They created a measure for clothing or fabrics and called it the Ultraviolet Protection Factor (UPF).
 This is a measure of how much UV can pass through a fabric.